Super Junior: 2000–2005: Formation and debut

 For a while the group was rumoured to be called O.V.E.R, the acronym for "Obey the Voice for Each Rhythm."
 However, before the group settled with their current name, the company simply referred to them as juniors, a representation of the members' young ages when they first became SM trainees.
 After the members showcased their different talents to the company at a picnic, the company finalized their group name to Super Junior, and the first generation of Super Junior officially became Super Junior 05.
 Super Junior 05 made their pre-debut performance on the Korean channel Mnet on September 11, 2005.
 At the showcase, they performed various styles of hip-hop dancing, where they danced to B2K's "Take It to the Floor".
 Han Geng, Eunhyuk, and Donghae also performed a separate dance together, dancing to Usher's "Caught Up."
 However, the performance did not air on television until May 16, 2006, as a segment in the Super Junior Show, the group's first television documentary.

-The group officially debuted on SBS' music program Popular Song on November 6, 2005, performing their first single "Twins (Knock Out)".
-A digital single with "Twins (Knock Out)", "You Are the One", and three additional tracks were released online on November 8, followed by the release of their debut album Twins on December 6, 2005.
+The group officially debuted on SBS' music program Inkigayo on November 6, 2005, performing their first single "Twins (Knock Out)".
+Their debut album, Twins, was supposed to release the same day, but its release was delayed to late in November.
+A digital single with "Twins (Knock Out)" and "You Are the One" was released on November 11, followed by the release of Twins on November 28, 2005.
 The album sold 28,536 copies in the first month of release and debuted at number three in the monthly chart of December 2005.